bassosimone/lfsbootstrap/README.md

 As root, run `bash pkg-build-XXX` to recompile and install.

 You cannot reinstall `glibc`.
-The install script will fail and leave under `/tmp` a `DESTDIR` installation from which you can pick files to manually install.
+The install script will fail and leave under `/tmp` a `DESTDIR` installation from which you can pick files to manually install (refer to specific instructions in the security advisory).

 Remember to update the [VERSION](VERSION) file with the correct patch level.